rishasaxena/Drowsiness-Detection-System/README.md

 Our Project will proceed in these steps :

 Step 1 – Take image as input from a camera.
 Step 2 – Detect the face in the image and create a Region of Interest (ROI).
 Step 3 – Detect the eyes from ROI and feed it to the classifier.
 Step 4 – Classifier will categorize whether eyes are open or closed.
 Step 5 – Calculate score to check whether the person is drowsy.

+Designed a CNN Eye-cascade Classifier to classify the Eye-Pupil data-sets with a test accuracy of more than 90%. - Implemented a system which detects Drowsiness / Sleepy Eyes of person and alerts with emergency alarm until eyes are completely opened till the Eye-Threshold Value reaches <15 . - Implemented Manual Threshold Slider for light / brightness intensity to produce efficient detection of above 95% .